 Matcha white chocolate cookies, with a light green tea flavour and dotted with white chocolate chips, are reminiscent of a matcha latte in the form of a chewy cookie.
-If you love matcha these cookies are for you.
+If you are a matcha lover, these cookies are for you.

-Matcha can be a bit bitter and does have a slightly grassy flavour, especially if you aren’t used to it.
-But when you mix it with the sweet cookie dough and combine with the white chocolate, the bitterness is balanced.
+Matcha can be a bit bitter and does have a slightly grassy, earthy flavour, especially if you aren’t used to it.

-The end result is a delightfully chewy cookie with a slight green tea flavour.
-The addition of the white chocolate give these cookies a bit of creaminess and I’m reminded of a frothy matcha latte.
+These chewy cookies have a slight green tea flavour and a pretty bright green colour.
+Adding the white chocolate gives these cookies a bit of creaminess, and I’m reminded of a frothy matcha latte.

 Dotted with white chocolate chips, these cookies are reminiscent of a matcha latte.
 You get a nice green tea flavour with a bit of sweetness.